-About: The Neighborhood Leadership Academy was created in 2002, and connects resources at the University – the Community Partnership Project, the Nonprofit Management and Leadership Program, and University of Missouri Extension – with residents and neighborhoods throughout the metropolitan area who are interested in improving their communities.
+About: The Neighborhood Leadership Academy was created in 2002, and connects resources at the University – Creating Whole Communities and University of Missouri Extension – with residents and neighborhoods throughout the metropolitan area who are interested in improving their communities.

 The Neighborhood Leadership Academy (NLA) provides hands-on leadership training that emphasizes community building principles, organizational leadership and management practices, and personal leadership skills.
 Throughout the Academy, each participant identifies and designs a community-building project for their neighborhood or organization.